michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-10-unit-design.md

 5. **Check balance** (60% traditional, 40% AI-enhanced)
 6. **Plan equity supports** (access, alternatives, scaffolding)

-Don't aim for perfection—aim for "better than what I'm currently doing."
+Don't aim for perfection,aim for "better than what I'm currently doing."

 You can refine each semester based on what you learn.

----
+,

 **Next Chapter Preview:** In Chapter 11, we shift focus to postgraduate students and research contexts.
-You'll learn how to use AI as a research assistant—for literature review, data analysis, research question development, and critical synthesis—while maintaining academic rigor and original thinking.
+You'll learn how to use AI as a research assistant,for literature review, data analysis, research question development, and critical synthesis,while maintaining academic rigor and original thinking.
 This is particularly relevant for MCom students and thesis supervision.